tcsenpai/g1/README.md

 We're looking for developers to help improve multi1!
 Here are some areas where you can contribute:

+- Improve LiteLLM backend to have a consistent handler for most providers
 - Test and implement new AI providers to expand the capabilities of multi1
 - Conduct more extensive testing of LiteLLM with various remote providers
 - Experiment with and refine the system prompt to enhance reasoning capabilities